 This register selects the negative side from each channel for lead-off detection.
 See the Lead-Off Detection subsection of the ECG-Specific Functions section for details.
-Note that the LOFF_STATN register bits are only valid if the corresponding LOFF_SENSN bits are set to '1'.

-Note that registers bits[5:4] are not available for the ADS1194.
-Bits[7:6] are not available for the ADS1194/6.
+Note that registers bits[5:4] are not available for the ADS1294.
+Bits[7:6] are not available for the ADS1294/6.